suryabhupa/ubuild-jekyll/index.md

 <p>
 <strong>A great candidate would:</strong><br/>
 <ul>
- <li> <i>exhibit mathematical maturity</i>.
-We want to encourage fellows to target papers which introduce fundamental ideas in modern machine learning.
+ <li> <i>exhibit mathematical maturity</i>: We want to encourage fellows to target papers which introduce fundamental ideas in modern machine learning. </li>
+ <li> <i>effectively communicate scientific ideas</i>: A primary responsibility of the fellow is effectively communicate ideas central to research papers, and moderate discussions with fellow participants.
 Previous experience with organinzing classes is a bonus! </li>
  <li> <i>commit strongly to make the DFL sessions a success</i>: This primarily entails
 designing curricula with sufficient rigour and exercises for the classes.
 From previous iterations, we estimate this to be 8-10 hours(?) of time commitment for developing curriculum for each week, alongside regular feedback from the advisors.</li>
  <li> <i>value diversity </i>: Encourage positive interaction in study sessions.</li>